;

 Fit and proper person

-This policy outlines regulation requirements for a certificate of competence (CoC) applicant to be a fit and proper person, the New Zealand Mining Board of Examiners decision making process and factors taken into consideration.
+This policy outlines regulation requirements for a CoC applicant to be a fit and proper person, the Board's decision making process and factors taken into consideration.

 Fit and proper person policy

-WorkSafe have published the prescribed competency requirements for holders of a certificate of competence (CoC) with no expiry date (‘a lifetime CoC’).
+WorkSafe has published the prescribed competency requirements for holders of a CoC with no expiry date (‘a lifetime CoC’).
 These requirements have been Gazetted(external link).

 Under clause 7(5) of Schedule 1 of the Regulations the Health and Safety at Work (Mining Operations and Quarrying Operations) Regulations 2016 (the Regulations), a quarry manager’s lifetime CoC continues in force on that basis, as long as the holder, on and after 1 January 2018, complies with the prescribed competency requirements and continuing education requirements set by WorkSafe.